Quattro99/PowerShellScripts/Azure/Entra ID/Enterprise Application/Access Token Lifetime/README.md

 The script includes the following main features:

 -   Create Token Lifetime Policy: Creates a token lifetime policy with a specified access token lifetime (currently set to 12 hours).
--   Bind Policy to Application: Binds the created token lifetime policy to a specified Azure AD application.
+-   Bind Policy to Application: Binds the created token lifetime policy to a specified Entra ID application.
 -   Informative Output: Displays the creation and binding status of the policies.

 ### Example of Key Functions